 - What is your household's annual take-home salary?

 - What is the total value of your assets?

 - Do you own or rent your home?

 Each of these factors help you determine your limit amounts.
 If you are in an accident and it is your fault then you are responsible for the damages.
 If you exceed your limits, then the other party will likely try to recover damages from your assets.

-Our Learning Center has insurance terms, headlines and articles such as Auto Insurance Basics that can be helpful when deciding upon your auto insurance needs.
+Our Insurance Tips center has insurance terms, headlines and articles such as Auto Insurance Basics that can be helpful when deciding upon your auto insurance needs.